|

 Prerequisites

-There are no prerequisites for this course.
-Course materials are in English,
+There are no prerequisites for this total immersion course.

-and attendees must possess a high level of English fluency.
+Materials are in English, and attendees must possess a high level of English

 Agenda